tytydraco/yessleep/out/I_found_a_toy_chest_in_my_attic_Inside_was_a_name_Id_forgotten.md

 Then I saw the shoebox.

-It was at the bottom of the chest, with my name scribbled across the top in childish handwriting.
+It was at the bottom of the chest, with a name scribbled across the top in childish handwriting.

 **BENNY.**